freedomofpress/securedrop/docs/overview.rst

 Administrators
 ~~~~~~~~~~~~~~

-The SecureDrop servers are managed by a systems administrator; for larger
+The SecureDrop servers are managed by a systems admin; for larger
-newsrooms, there may be a team of systems administrators.
-The administrator
+newsrooms, there may be a team of systems admins.
+The admin
 uses a dedicated *Admin Workstation* running `Tails <https://tails.boum.org>`__
 and connects to the *Application* and *Monitor Servers* over authenticated `Tor Hidden Services
 <https://www.torproject.org/docs/hidden-services.html>`__ and manages them